-This study aims to determine the effect of transformational leadership and job satisfaction as mediators on teachers' innovative work behavior.
-By using a quantitative approach, 212 teachers from senior high schools and vocational high schools in three suburbs of Bandung City, Indonesia, were involved in this study.
+This study aims to determine the effect of transformational leadership and job satisfaction as mediation on teachers' innovative work behavior.
+Using a quantitative approach, this study involved 212 senior high school and vocational high school teachers in three suburbs of Bandung City, Indonesia.
 The research model in this study was tested using PLS-SEM assisted by SmartPLS 3.2.9 for Windows software.
 The results indicate that transformational leadership has a positive and significant effect on innovative work behavior.
-Job satisfaction also played a significant role in mediating the relationship between transformational leadership and innovative work behavior.
-The findings also demonstrate that job satisfaction has a significant effect on innovative work behavior.
-Finally, this study proved that leadership is an indispensable factor in promoting innovative work behavior.
-These findings provide practical and theoretical contributions regarding the role of leadership in fostering a culture that values and pushes for innovation in the workplace.
+Meanwhile, the mediating role of job satisfaction in the relationship between transformational leadership and innovative work behavior was found to be significant.
+In addition, the results also show that job satisfaction has a positive and significant effect on innovative work behavior.
+These findings provide practical and theoretical contributions regarding the role of leadership in encouraging innovative work behavior.